Specula · User guide

 | Sample Peak (dBFS) | Highest absolute sample value across the whole file. |

-The Loudness section in the sidebar has a [Live] [Offline] segmented control at the top.
+The sidebar's Analysis section, between Mode and Channels, holds a full-width [Live] [Offline] switch that selects the analysis source for the whole main view: the Loudness section below it and the spectrogram both follow it.
 Live shows the real-time measurement updating during playback.
 Offline shows the whole-file results from the load-time analysis pass, populated immediately after the file finishes loading; running ⌘Return on a selection narrows the same metrics to that selection.

 The same rows appear in both modes from the chosen source: Integrated, LRA, Speech-Gated, Speech %, Momentary / Short-term (labelled Max Momentary / Max Short-term in Offline since they're whole-file or whole-selection maxima rather than instantaneous), True Peak, Sample Peak, Loudness Targets.
 Offline adds Time range, Dynamic Range, Headroom, Noise Floor (Podcast mode), and per-channel Peak / RMS / Crest / DC below.
 The choice persists across launches.
 Live measurement keeps running in the background regardless of mode.